I want to deliver a speech, but the problem is I don’t know what I should speak about? Or I don’t have a unique speech topic?

 This is where you need to revisit the first point, the purpose of your speech is to serve your audience.
-You need to trust me in this, there are so many things happening in our day-to-day life that can impact others, but we have unknowingly conditioned our mind only to focus on extraordinary things.
+You need to trust us in this, there are so many things happening in our day-to-day life that can impact others, but we have unknowingly conditioned our minds only to focus on extraordinary things.

-This incident which Simon Sinek shared is so simple which we do or it happens in our day to day life, yet it makes an impact on your audience.
+This incident which Simon Sinek shared is so simple that we do or it happens in our day-to-day life, yet it makes an impact on your audience.
 Now your task is to recondition the way you see simple things.
-So find ordinary incidents add extra public speaking techniques and make it extraordinary.
+So find ordinary incidents, add public speaking techniques, and make it extraordinary.
 You don’t have to wait for an extraordinary event to happen in your life, take an ordinary event and find extraordinary in it.

 You can skip this if you want

 The above video may help you to see the world with a story lens ON.

 Before you start writing a persuasive speech make sure you can define the message in one line.
 If you are delivering a humorous speech or trying stand-up comedy make sure you can define the theme clearly to yourself.
 It will help you to get more clarity and help you to craft a great speech.

 Answer yourself “What I am trying to convey?” or “What is my purpose of this speech?”